-This time I made the filling with more autumnal orange, green and different brown leaf shades.
+Following the mushroom and chestnut flour tart, this time I made the filling with more autumnal orange, green and different brown leaf shades.
 Much more pumpkin replaces the mushrooms, plus leek, sage, toasted pecan nuts are thrown in for le crunch, and a thin topping of emmental cheese, gratinéd nicely while the tart is baking.

 Update: However, if you use regular pumpkin or butternut squash – as they give off more liquid, I would recommend blind-baking the pastry first for 20 minutes, covered in parchment and baking beans.